Michkov puts healthy scratches in past as Flyers recover to beat Sharks

 For the first half of this game, the Flyers took advantage of a Sharks (5-9-3) team that played Sunday night at the Prudential Center.
 San Jose eked out a 1-0 win over the Devils behind a 44-save shutout from Mackenzie Blackwood.

+"He's competitive and that's what we love about him," Konecny said.
+"He brings all the other stuff to the game — the skill and that offensive mindset.
+But he also competes and he hangs in there.
+He had some hits tonight, too, so he's not just contributing in offense; he's trying to do different parts of the game."

-Ryan Poehling delivered an excellent stretch pass in the second period on Michkov's breakaway goal, which padded the Flyers' lead to 3-0.
+Ryan Poehling, back from injured reserve, delivered an excellent stretch pass in the second period on Michkov's goal, which padded the Flyers' lead to 3-0.

 He was superb in OT with five saves and was perfect in the shootout, facing only two attempts.

+"When it comes to the shootout, he just seems so confident," Tortorella said.
+"Big reason why we win."

-He made back-to-back saves with a little over five minutes to go in the first period to keep the Flyers ahead.
-Konecny rewarded him about a minute later by cushioning the Flyers' lead with his power play goal.
+Ersson made back-to-back saves with a little over five minutes to go in the first period to keep the Flyers ahead.
+Konecny rewarded him about a minute later by cushioning the Flyers' lead to 2-0 with a power play goal.
 Michkov found him with a nice touch pass.

 The Sharks struck twice in the final five minutes of the second period to whittle the Flyers' lead down to 3-2.